terryyling/terryyling.github.io/README.md

 ## Product Strategy Manager

-Hello, welcome to my webpage.
+Hello, this is Terry and welcome to my webpage.

 I don't think you've come all the way here just to read another version of my resumé.[^1]  Therefore, instead of listing what I have achieved throughout my educational and professional life.
 I'd like to break this journey down into some of my core values and philosophies that guide me through my life.
+Hope these several scattered anecdotes could help you get to know me better.

 ---